otam-mato/nodejs_mysql_web_app_jenkins_azure_devsecops/README.md

 7. **Build MySQL image:** Builds a Docker image for the MySQL container.

-8. **TRIVY SCAN NodeJS:** Uses Trivy to perform a nodejs app image scan and outputs the results to `trivyfs.txt`.
+8. **TRIVY SCAN NodeJS:** Uses Trivy to perform a nodejs app image scan and outputs the results to `trivyimagescan_nodejs.txt`.

-10. **TRIVY SCAN MySQL:** Uses Trivy to perform a MySQL image scan and outputs the results to `trivyfs.txt`.
+10. **TRIVY SCAN MySQL:** Uses Trivy to perform a MySQL image scan and outputs the results to `trivyimagescan_mysql.txt`.

 11. **Quality Gate:** Waits for the SonarQube Quality Gate to pass.